Goostachio/Multidisciplinary_project/README.md

 ### Installation

 1. Clone the repository.
-2. Create a file named "key" and save your Adafruit IO key there.
-3. Run the main.py file.
+2. Run the main.py file.